Louise Mack

 Marie Louise Hamilton Mack (10 October 1870 – 23 November 1935) was an Australian poet, journalist and novelist.
 She is most known for her writings and her involvement in World War I in 1914 as the first woman war correspondent in Belgium.

-Biography
+Early life and education

 Mack was born in Hobart, Tasmania.
 She was the seventh of thirteen children.
 Her father, Hans Hamilton Mack, was a Wesleyan minister who moved the family from state to state on account of his work.
 By the time she was ready for secondary school, the family had taken up residence in Sydney.
 Mack attended Sydney Girls High School where she met Ethel Turner.

-On 8 January 1896, she married Dublin barrister John Percy Creed, who died in 1914.